 Chinese Astrology divides astrological signs by years, whereas western Astrology separates them by months.
 Therefore, the Chinese believe that people born in the same year share the same traits, whereas westerners group people on a month-by-month basis.
 This difference in sensibilities makes sense for each culture, as eastern societies play great emphasis on generational differences, whereas western countries focus more on psychological ones.

-The 12 signs discussed in Chinese Astrology derive from a myth.
+The 12 zodiac signs discussed in Chinese Astrology derive from a myth.
 According to legend, when God was developing a calendar, he summoned all the creatures on Earth to participate in a race.
 The first twelve species to cross the finish line were awarded signs in the Chinese zodiac.
 Consequently, the Rat got first place through cunning and strategy, while the meticulous Pig came in last because it was continually distracted by niggling details.

 Western Astrology, on the other hand, bases its 12 zodiac signs on the constellations that move through the sky throughout the 12 months of the year.
 Therefore, the month of January is associated with Capricorn because that constellation is directly overhead during that time, whereas the month of July is linked to Cancer because this is when the Crab is at its zenith.